NGWPC/ngencerf-server/README.md

 ```

-# Installing ngen and cal-mgr
+# Installing ngen and nwm-cal-mgr
 **Note:** This process is not recommended.
-Run ngen and cal-mgr in a docker container as described in Runtime Environments
+Run ngen and nwm-cal-mgr in a docker container as described in Runtime Environments

 Follow the instructions at https://confluence.nextgenwaterprediction.com/display/NGWPC/Build+ngen-cal+and+ngen+from+GitLab.